mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 #### How does Hops deal with datatrees?

 Standard data-matching rules apply to datatrees.
-But Hops will spawn a new parallel thread for each branch of a tree
+But Hops will spawn a new parallel thread for each branch of a tree.

 ## Hops Settings

 ### Application Settings

-The Hops settings control how hops runs on an application level.
+The Hops settings control how Hops runs on an application level.
 It is available through the Grasshopper File pulldown > Preferences.

 <img src="{{ site.baseurl }}/images/gh-hops-preferences.jpg">{: .img-center  width="60%"}